xumesang/StackPatch/Evaluation/Effectiveness/README.md

 **soft PLC**: STM32F401RE, X-Nucleo-PLC01A1, X-Nucleo-IDW01M1, and a power.
 **network service**: ESP32S3.

-We provided images of these setups in the file StackPatch\Evaluation\Effectiveness\boards.pdf.
+We provided the figure of these setups in the file StackPatch\Evaluation\Effectiveness\boards.pdf.